bluedragon1221/papa_stories/md/09_Dans_Hobbies_in_High_School.md

 ---
 title: Dan's Hobbies in High School
-moral: We all come from humble beginnings.
+lesson: We all come from humble beginnings.
 Keep the humility throughout your life
 ---

 Basically, I was the classical definition of a nerd.
 Judge for